How to load and use actions in Photoshop & Photoshop Elements

 To Use: Decompress the zip file to create a folder with the actions file ("filename.atn").
 Consider creating a parent folder (e.g., "Photoshop Actions") in advance and move the subfolder containing PanosFX actions for better organization.

 The Actions panel serves as the hub for loading, playing, creating, editing, and storing Photoshop actions.
 If it's not visible, go to Photoshop's main menu and select Window > Actions.

 The Actions panel in Photoshop CC is illustrated below.
 It has a similar appearance in Photoshop Elements and earlier Photoshop versions (CSx):

-How do I load and run Photoshop actions?
+How to load and run Photoshop actions in 4 steps:

-To remove an action set from the actions panel, simply click on the set and then click on the bin icon at the bottom of the panel.
-This won’t delete the action file from your hard disk; it will merely unload the action from Photoshop.
+To remove an Action set from the Actions panel, simply click on the set and then click the trash can icon at the bottom of the panel.
+This won’t delete the action file from your hard disk; it will merely unload the Action set (and its actions) from Photoshop.